-The information on this web page summarizes key considerations and timelines and is not intended as legal or other professional advice.
-Firms should obtain any appropriate professional advice relevant to their particular circumstances.
+This information is not intended to serve as legal or professional advice.
+Firms should obtain appropriate professional advice relevant to their particular circumstances.

 Key information for Canadian companies: